tenderghost/FlyPersonalAssistant/README.md

 6. Make migration: python manage.py makemigrations polls
 7. Do the migration: python manage.py migrate
 8. Create superuser using: python manage.py createsuperuser

+# Changes after using docker
+Thanks of docker you can run it using "docker-compose up" ONLY!